stefan-ctrl/clean-hda-typst-template/template/main.typ

   date: datetime.today(),
   glossary: glossary-entries, // displays the glossary terms defined in "glossary.typ"
   language: "de", // en, de
-  supervisor: (ref: "Prof. Dr. Daniel Düsentrieb", co-ref: "Prof. Dr. Daniel Düsentrieb"),
+  supervisor: (ref: "Prof. Dr. Margaret Hamilton", co-ref: "Prof. Dr. Daniel Düsentrieb"),
   university: "Hochschule Darmstadt - University of Applied Sciences",
   university-location: "Darmstadt",
   university-short: "h_da",
-  // todo: add abbr
-)
+  abbr-page-break: false, // if true, the abbreviations list starts on a new page after the table of contents )

 // Edit this content to your liking